Enalean/tuleap/plugins/tracker/scripts/lib/artifact-modal/adr/0001-choice-of-templating-engine.md

 * Given the size of the artifact modal (see previous points), npm dependencies number/size become less relevant to the choice.
 * The artifact modal will be included in other Vue.js v2 apps, as well as AngularJS apps.
 * The templating engine must support TypeScript.
-We have been using TypeScript for two years at the time of writing and we intend to keep using it.
+We have been using TypeScript for two years at the time of writing, and we intend to keep using it.
 * The templating engine must support our target browser compatibility.
 At the time of writing, we support latest Edge, Firefox and Chrome, with best-effort support for Firefox 68 and Chrome 70.